Finally! The Physician Financial Planner For Doctors Who Want To Make Work Optional!

 - You are frustrated, angry, even disgusted with having no financial or investment plan and feel like you're stuck in the mud and getting nowhere with your financial life

-- You are sick and tired of the daily hassles of practicing medicine and which you could quit in a heartbeat and work on your terms instead being a slave to the government, insurance companies, and lawyers
+- You are sick and tired of the daily hassles of practicing medicine and wish you could quit in a heartbeat and work on your terms instead being a slave to the government, insurance companies, and lawyers

 - You feel your financial life and career as a physician are completely out of control, with nightmarish government bureaucracy, dwindling pay, and an endlessly increasing workload